Nuts and seeds

 Calories not included

 With 500-600 calories per 100g, nuts aren’t a low calorie snack option, but studies suggest that a handful of nuts between meals doesn’t usually cause weight gain.
 Despite their calorie content a small percentage of the calories within nuts can’t be released during digestion, due to the hard structure and complex fibre content, reducing slightly the measured calorie content of nuts and seeds.
-Sesame seeds, pistachio nuts, walnuts, Brazil nuts, sunflower seeds and pine nuts provide phytosterols which help to lower blood cholesterol levels.
+Sesame seeds, pistachio nuts, walnuts, Brazil nuts, sunflower seeds and pine nuts provide phytosterols that help to lower blood cholesterol levels.